mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Taking medicine to stimulate the growth of stem cells and move them into the bloodstream.

 **motrin**
 Advil<span class="superscript">&reg;</span> is a brand of ibuprofen.
-Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain and fever.
+Ibuprofen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain, and fever.

 **mozobil**
 Mozobil<span class="superscript">&reg;</span> is a brand of plerixafor.
-Plerixafor is a drug used together with granulocyte-colony stimulating factor (G-CSF) to help mobilize stem cells; moving them from the bone marrow to the blood.
+Plerixafor is a drug used together with granulocyte colony-stimulating factor (GCSF) to help mobilize stem cells; moving them from the bone marrow to the blood.

 **myeloma**
 Cancer that arises in plasma cells, a type of white blood cell.

 **naprosyn**
 A drug used to treat mild pain and the symptoms of arthritis and several other conditions.
-It is a type of nonsteroidal anti-inflammatory drug (NSAID) and a type of cyclooxygenase inhibitor.
+It is a type of NSAID and a type of cyclooxygenase inhibitor.
 Also called naproxen.

 **neupogen**
-Neupogen<span class="superscript">&reg;</span> is a brand of GCSF - a drug that stimulates the production of neutrophils (a type of white blood cell).
+Neupogen<span class="superscript">&reg;</span> is a brand of GCSF&mdash;a drug that stimulates the production of neutrophils (a type of white blood cell).
 Also called filgrastim.

 **neutropenia**
-A condition in which there is a lower-than-normal number of neutrophils (a type of white blood cell).
-While you are neutropenic you will take precautions to prevent infection.
+A condition in which there is a lower than normal number of neutrophils (a type of white blood cell).
+While you are neutropenic, you will need to take precautions to prevent infection.

 **neutrophil**
 A type of white blood cell that is one of the first cell types to travel to the site of an infection.
 Neutrophils help fight infection by ingesting microorganisms and releasing enzymes that kill the microorganisms.

-**non-steroidal**
+**non steroidal**
 A drug that does not contain a steroid.

 **NSAID**
 A drug that decreases fever, swelling, pain, and redness.
-Also called nonsteroidal anti-inflammatory drug.
+Also called non steroidal anti inflammatory drug.

 **orally**
-Via mouth; e.g. a drug to be taken orally is one that is eaten and swallowed.
+By mouth; e.g., a medication to be taken orally is one that is swallowed.

 **outpatients**
 A patient who visits a health care facility for diagnosis or treatment without spending the night.
 Sometimes called a day patient.